Can you get tax relief on pension contributions?

 One downside of net pay is that if you don’t pay tax, you won’t receive any tax relief.

-Do I get tax relief if I don’t pay any tax?
+What if I don’t earn enough to pay tax?

-If you don’t pay tax, whether or not you get tax relief on your pension contributions depends on whether your employer uses the relief at source or net pay method.
+With workplace pensions, if you don’t pay tax, whether or not you get tax relief on your pension contributions depends on whether your employer uses the relief at source or the net pay method.

 With the net pay method, if you don’t pay tax, you can’t get tax relief.